LukaK/aws-eks-infrastructure/README.md

 ### External DNS

 External DNS controller is responsible for managing route 53 dns records from kubernetes.

+When the ingress resource is created dns records are automatically updated.
+When deploying service resources you can annotate them to create custom dns entries.
-It is deployed with `sync` policy allowing it to create/delete records on resource creation/deletion.
+External dns is deployed with `sync` policy allowing it to create/delete records on resource creation/deletion.

 Examples of external dns can be found [here](./examples/external-dns/)